 - DHS and the Federal Bureau of Investigation (FBI) continue to provide guidance to state, local, tribal and territorial partners related to the current threat environment.
-DHS also partners closely with the private sector to provide risk assessments and coordinate security measures with business owners and operators.
-The public may continue to observe law enforcement and security activity in and around public places and events. - DHS protects the homeland from terrorism by working closely with the FBI and other intelligence partners to detect and disrupt terror suspects, putting in place additional screening and vetting measures to identify suspicious travelers and cargo, combating violent radicalization and terrorist recruitment in our communities, monitoring emerging threats, and engaging with foreign partners. - More broadly, DHS remains committed to preventing violence and threats meant to intimidate or coerce specific populations on the basis of their religion, ethnicity or identity.
+DHS continues to support the private sector to provide risk assessments and to coordinating security measures with business owners and operators.
+The public may continue to observe law enforcement and security activity in and around public places and events. - DHS works closely with the FBI and other intelligence partners to detect and disrupt terror suspects, enhance screening and vetting measures to identify suspicious travelers and cargo, combating violent radicalization and terrorist recruitment in our communities, monitoring emerging threats, and engaging with foreign partners. - More broadly, DHS remains committed to preventing violence and threats meant to intimidate or coerce specific populations on the basis of their religion, ethnicity or identity. - DHS is enhancing its program to secure potential soft targets and crowded places, including schools.